bzimmer/qordle/docs/commands.md

 **Example**

 This command is useful for understanding why a guess was rejected against the secret.
-The --debug flag is your friend as it will show all reasons for a word to be rejected.
+The `--debug` flag is your friend as it will show the first reason for a word to be rejected.

 ```shell
 $ qordle --debug validate brown local